Hone logo

 Expected Behavior:

-• When the component loads, only a few items (based on the viewport height and item height) should be rendered.
+• When the component is initialized, only the items visible in the initial viewport are rendered.

-• As the user scrolls down, new items from the dataset should be rendered into the view, and items that have scrolled out of view should be removed.
+• As the user scrolls up or down, new items should be dynamically added to the DOM, and items that are no longer visible should be removed.

 Edge Cases to Consider: